There are no specific regulations for doors in people’s homes in the UK, but there are general building regulations that...Read More

 What can I do if I have adjusted the hinges but the door is still not aligned?

-If you have following these steps, but can’t get the door to fit properly – don’t worry!
+If you have followed these steps, but can’t get the door to fit properly – don’t worry!
 You can try to replace the hinges or contact your original supplier to check if the door is still under warranty.

 Where can I get a replacement uPVC door?